sanj0/salty-engine/README.md

 Salty Engine is a Java library for making a whole 2D Game with only one single engine.
 It aims to be a very user-friendly and easy-to-use 2D Game making tool for Java.

 ### It isn't just a library for rendering
-It also includes collision detection, physics, several visual effects, over 100 beautiful colors, useful utility classes, hardware acceleration as well as saving with
-[stdf](github.com/edgelord314/stdf) and much more, spread accross **more than 230 classes with an average of approximately 90 lines**
+It also includes collision detection, physics, several visual effects, over 100 beautiful colors, useful utility classes, hardware acceleration as well as saving data and much more, spread accross **more than 230 classes with an average of approximately 90 lines**

 Minimal **tested** hardware requirements made possible by [JProfiler, a java profiler](https://www.ej-technologies.com/products/jprofiler/overview.html) (for [Escape the Junk](#games-made-with-salty-engine)):
 - Intel(R) Celeron(R) CPU N3150 @ 1.60GHz 1.60GHz (dual core)